browniebroke/deezer-python/docs/source/pagination.md

 artist_albums[2:10:2]
 ```

 As with the rest, not providing an end, or providing a large value as end may produce extra network calls to the Deezer API.
+Like indexing, negative values aren't supported at the moment.